 Description

-A pair of model cottages, built in 1850-2.
-Designed by the architect Henry Roberts in Tudor style for the Tunbridge Wells Branch of 'The Society for improving the Condition of the Labouring Classes'.
-Some late C20 additions and alterations are not of special interest.
+Nos.
+6 and 8 Newcomen Road are a pair of model cottages built between 1850 and 1852.
+They were designed by the architect Henry Roberts in a Tudor style for the Tunbridge Wells Branch of 'The Society for Improving the Condition of the Labouring Classes'.
+There have been some late 20th-century additions and alterations that are not of special interest.

-MATERIALS: render over Roberts' patent hollow bricks, with a slate roof and a central clustered brick chimneystack.
+The cottages are constructed with render over Roberts' patent hollow bricks, featuring a slate roof and a central clustered brick chimneystack.
+The plan is asymmetrical and almost T-shaped.

-EXTERIOR: the front elevation of no. 6 has a doorcase on the right in a moulded architrave under a hood mould, and a C20 casement window in an existing surround, also with hood mould.
-Above is a gabled dormer.
-The side elevation has similar casement windows, under a hood mould on the ground floor.
+The front elevation of no. 6 includes a doorcase on the right with a moulded architrave and a hood mould, along with a 20th-century casement window in an existing surround, which also has a hood mould.
+Above this is a gabled dormer.
+The side elevation has similar casement windows beneath a hood mould on the ground floor.

-The front elevation of no. 8 has a projecting gable to the right with a UPVC casement window in an original surround with hood moulding.
-Set back is a doorcase with hood mould and a uPVC casement window.
-The side elevation has no window openings.
-There is a later extension to the rear.
+No. 8 has a front elevation with a projecting gable to the right, which contains a UPVC casement window in an original surround with hood moulding.
+Set back from this is a doorcase with a hood mould and a UPVC casement window.
+The side elevation of no. 8 has no window openings, and there is a later extension at the rear.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.